During your pregnancy and labour

 During the early stages of the coronavirus outbreak, some choices such as home birth were unavailable due to staff and patient safety concerns.

 These restrictions are now changing and you should speak to your midwife or maternity team who'll provide you with up to date information the options in your area.

 Labour and your birth partner

-In labour you may notice that midwives and the maternity team caring for you are wearing protective clothing such as aprons, masks or eye protection.
-These measures protect you and your baby, the staff caring for you and reduce the risk of spreading infection.
+In labour you may notice that midwives and the maternity team caring for you are wearing personal protective equipment (PPE) such as aprons, masks or eye protection.
+These are to protect you and your baby and the staff caring for you by reducing the risk of infection.

 Giving birth with suspected or confirmed coronavirus

 There's no evidence to suggest that if you have coronavirus, giving birth vaginally or by caesarean has any difference in risks or benefits for you or your baby.

 As a precautionary approach, if you've suspected or confirmed coronavirus, you'll be advised to give birth in an obstetric unit.